davehasagithub/slidewsl/README.md

 both local and Swarm deployable environments.

 A lightweight _staging_ container is included with its own Docker Engine.
-By place this in Swarm mode, and pulling from a local registry, we can simulate and test deployments on the developer machine.
+By placing this in Swarm mode, and pulling from a local registry, we can simulate and test deployments on the developer machine.

 In order to give the developer full control, this project aims to